 Responsibilities:

-Minister/Minister advisory board: Minister/Minister advisory board is responsible for setting strategic directions, providing feedback to the draft strategy and approving the Institutution strategy.
+Minister/Minister advisory board: is responsible for setting strategic directions, providing feedback to the draft strategy and approving the strategic purchasing strategy.

-CEO/Deputy Minister: CEO/Deputy minister is responsible for approving the guidelines for the development of the strategic plan, approval of the draft strategic plan and final strategic plan
+Deputy Minister (responsible for strategic purchasing): Deputy Minister is responsible for coordinating the strategic planning and coordination process, approving the guidelines for the development of the strategic plan.

-SP WG: is responsible for the Preparation of the Guidelines and timelines for the strategic planning Process, organizing a strategic planning workshop which include staff and Minister advisory board/Deputy minister/MInisterSP WG members, Consolidation of the first draft of the Strategic Plan, Coordination of further drafting of the final draft Strategic Plan in collaboration with departments, finalize final draft of the strategic plan after receiving comments from the Deputy Minister/Minister/Minister advisory Minister advisory board/Deputy minister/MInister, and staff before sending to the Deputy Minister/Minister/Minister advisory Minister advisory board/Deputy minister/MInister for the final approval and organizing internal workshop with staff for the operationalization.
+Head of the Department of Strategic Planning and Organisational Support: is responsible for the Preparation of the Guidelines and timelines for the strategic planning Process, organizing a strategic planning workshop which include staff and Minister advisory board/Deputy minister/Minister SP WG members, Consolidation of the first draft of the Strategic Plan, Coordination of further drafting of the final draft Strategic Plan in collaboration with departments, including after receiving comments from the Deputy Minister/Minister/Minister advisory board, and staff before sending to the Deputy Minister/Minister/Minister advisory board for the final approval and organizing internal workshop with staff for the operationalization.

+SPS WG: (key functions of the SPS WG – needs to be defined here)

-Structural Units of MoLHSA/SSA: Departments are responsible in gathering Information, analysis and planning of the initiatives and participating in the preparation of the departmental drafts and start implementation after the approval of the Strategic Plan.
+Heads of Structural Units of MoLHSA/SSA: are responsible in gathering Information, analysis and planning of the initiatives and participating in the preparation of the departmental drafts and start implementation after the approval of the Strategic Plan.

-Finance deaprtment: Responsible for the preparation of the budget for the next five years plan.
+Head of Finance deaprtment (MoLHSA): Responsible for the preparation of the budget for the next three years plan.

 Terms and Definitions

-CEO: Chief Execative Officer (Deputy Minister)

-SP WG: Strategic Planning Working Group
+SPS WG: Strategic Purchasing Strategy Working Group

 Description of Action

-Development of the Strategic Plan is initiated by the Minister/Minister advisory Minister advisory board/MInister by setting the strategic directions and priorities for the Institutution for the next five years.
+Development of the Strategic Plan is initiated by the Minister/Minister advisory board by setting the strategic directions, priorities and setting targets for the Institutution for the next three years.

 Then SP WG Officer is responsible for the preparation of the TOR to secure external consultant who will be supporting the development of the Strategic Plan.
-Then he/she will prepare the guidelines for the development of the Strategic plan and share with the CEO for approval.
+SP WG Officer will prepare the guidelines (with timelines) for the development of the Strategic plan and share with the Deputy Minsiter for approval.

-SP WG officer will organise a workshop and share with staff/departments the guidelines and brain storm how to go about drafting the Strategy, timelines and their responsibility of gathering the information and analysis and planning of the initiatives.
+SP WG officer (Head of the Department of Strategic Planning and Organisational Support) will organise a workshop and share with staff/departments the guidelines and brain storm how to go about drafting the Strategy, timelines and their responsibility of gathering the information and analysis and planning of the initiatives.

-All departments will submit their information to SP WG Officer for consolodation of the draft Strategic Plan and share it with Finance department for the preparation of the five years budget.
+All departments will elaborate strategic initiatives according to strategic guidelines for the three year strategy period and in more detail next year annual action plan with quarterly milestones, and submit their information to SP WG Officer for consolodation of the draft Strategic Plan and

+Workshop to discuss consolidated draft SP.....

+SP WG Officer share it with Finance department for the preparation of the three years budget.

-The draft Strategy is sent to the Deputy Minister for approval, if there any changes or inputs it will come back to SP WG Officer, if there is nothing, then the draft Strategy is sent to the Minister advisory board/Minister for comments and feedback.
+The draft Strategy with three year budget estimates is sent to the Deputy Minister for approval

+Workshop to discuss consolidated draft SP with the Deputy Minsiter.....

+if there any changes or inputs it will come back to SP WG Officer, if there is nothing, then the draft Strategy is sent to the Minister advisory board/Minister for comments and feedback.